Hashi for iPhone and iPad

 - Hours of intellectual challenge and fun

 - Highlight allowed bridge directions

 - Check puzzle

 - Track puzzle solving times

-Conceptis Hashi for iPad and iPhone is a free app containing free puzzle volumes.
+Conceptis Hashi for iPhone and iPad is a free app containing free puzzle volumes.
 Additional volumes are available via In App Purchase.

 All puzzles in this app are produced by Conceptis Ltd. - the leading supplier of logic puzzles to printed and electronic gaming media all over the world.
 On average, more than 20 million Conceptis puzzles are solved each day in newspapers, magazines, books and online as well as on smartphones and tablets across the world.